DataDog/integrations-core/powerdns_recursor/README.md

 #### Connect the Agent

-1. Edit the `powerdns_recursor.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `powerdns_recursor.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
 	See the [sample powerdns_recursor.d/conf.yaml][2] for all available configuration options:

     ```yaml